Call for Applications

 Applications must include:

-• A letter of motivation covering a short description of the current project, the desired time period (+ one alternative period) and the chosen FFVT institute(s) (up to two priorities), including reasons for the choice and contact details (2–4 pages).
+• A letter of motivation covering a short description of the current project, the desired time period (+ one alternative period) and the chosen FFVT institute(s), including reasons for the choice and contact details (2–4 pages).

 • A draft of the project that is to be developed/carried out during the stay including how this project fits into the FFVT-framework and a schedule (4–6 pages including bibliography)